chongyongrui/Avatar-enhancement/docs/developerguide.md

 **Credential request by User**

 The `RequestCredential` method is called when the user wants to request for a credential for certain limited digital features or assets as earlier explained.
-The method first checks if an admin connection is already established with the `CheckAdminConenction` method, and verifies that the user’s Identiy number keyed in matches that of what is stored in the database during sign up with the `MatchUserID` method.
+The method first checks if an admin connection is already established with the `CheckAdminConenction` method, and verifies that the user’s Identity number keyed in matches that of what is stored in the database during sign up with the `MatchUserID` method.
 If both methods return true, and if the other inputs are valid, the request is posted to the ledger as a request with the `sendReq` method.

 ![RequestCredentialSequenceDiagram.png](developerguide/RequestCredentialSequenceDiagram.png)